 Miguel Astor Aguilera (Associate Professor) - Ethnography, iconography, and archaeology.
-Aguilera specializes in Mesoamerican cosmologies and their historical traditions, that is, pre-Columbian, colonial, and contemporary.
+Aguilera specializes in Mesoamerican cosmologies and their historical traditions: pre-Columbian, colonial, and contemporary.
 His work is focused on Maya religious specialists in the Yucatán peninsula.

-Gaymon Bennett (Assistant Professor) - Religion, science, and technology, with interest in religion, secularism, and modernity; religion, society, and power; critical studies in religion; and material cultures and new ontologies.
+Gaymon Bennett (Associate Professor) - Religion, science, and technology; with interest in religion, secularism, and modernity; religion, society, and power; critical studies in religion; and material cultures and new ontologies.

-Jason Bruner (Assistant Professor) - The history of Christian missions and the growth of Christianity in Africa and Asia in the 19th and 20th centuries.
+Jason Bruner (Assistant Professor) - The history of Christian missions and the growth of Christianity in Africa and Asia in the 19th and 20th centuries; history of medicine.

-Linell E. Cady (Professor)- Modern western religious thought with special interests in religion and American culture; religion and the public/private boundary; gender and religion; and method and theory in the study of religion.
-Cady is also Director of the Center for the Study of Religion and Conflict at ASU.
+Linell Cady (Professor)- Modern western religious thought with special interests in religion and American culture; religion and the public/private boundary; gender and religion; and method and theory in the study of religion.
+Cady is the Founding Director of the Center for the Study of Religion and Conflict at ASU.

 John Carlson (Associate Professor) - Religious ethics, religion and politics, political philosophy, and Christianity and the political order.
 His research areas include just war thought, religion and violence, human rights, and issues of religion and American public life.
-Carlson is also Associate Director of the Center for the Study of Religion and Conflict at ASU
+Carlson is also Interim Director of the Center for the Study of Religion and Conflict at ASU.

-Huaiyu Chen (Assistant Professor) - Chinese religions, with a joint appointment in the School of International Letters and Cultures.
+Huaiyu Chen (Associate Professor) - Chinese religions, with a joint appointment in the School of International Letters and Cultures.
 His research interests span Buddhism, Nestorian Christianity, and medieval Chinese social history.

 Anne Feldhaus (Professor) - Religion in India, specializing in folk Hinduism, medieval Hinduism, religious geography, and pilgrimage.

-Tracy Fessenden (Associate Professor) - Gender and religion, specializing in western religious traditions, religion and literature, and American religious and cultural history.
+Tracy Fessenden (Professor) - Gender and religion, specializing in western religious traditions, religion and literature, and American religious and cultural history.

-Abdullahi Gallab (Assistant Professor) Specializing in current Islamist movements, within their local, regional and global contexts.
+Abdullahi Gallab (Associate Professor) Specializing in current Islamist movements, within their local, regional and global contexts.
 He also specializes in contemporary Islamic and Islamists intellectual, social and political discourses.

 Joel D. Gereboff (Associate Professor) - Judaism with special interests in Rabbinic Judaism and religion and ethics.

-Chad Haines (Assistant Professor) - Cultural Anthropology, Islam, Pakistan, South Asia, the Muslim world, globalization, urban transformation, postcoloniality, Dubai, Cairo, everyday ethics and peace.
+Chad Haines (Associate Professor) - Cultural Anthropology, Islam, Pakistan, South Asia, the Muslim world, globalization, urban transformation, postcoloniality, Dubai, Cairo, everyday ethics and peace.

-Alexander Henn (Associate Professor) - Special interests in processes of cultural and religious encounter and the history and ethnography of colonial conquest in India.
+Alexander Henn (Professor) - Special interests in processes of cultural and religious encounter and the history and ethnography of colonial conquest in India.

-Agnes Kefeli (Lecturer, Sr.) - Islam with special interests in Muslim minorities in Russia, Islam in Central Asia, and Ottoman Turkish history.
+Agnes Kefeli Clay (Principal Lecturer) - Islam with special interests in Muslim minorities in Russia, Islam in Central Asia, and Ottoman Turkish history.

 Moses M. Moore (Associate Professor) - American and African-American religions, specializing in the interaction of race, religion and culture.